Falcon Windows - Latest Updates

 At Falcon Windows, we work hard to deliver quality products you can trust, together with the highest level of installation expertise and honest customer service.
 This has been the Falcon formula throughout our four decades of trading and every day we continue to serve our customers to the highest possible standard.

 On occasion however - like all businesses relying upon supply chains and their own highly experienced and dedicated workforce - Falcon Windows may feel the impact of situations beyond its control.

-In these final months of 2021, our team are working tirelessly to minimize the impact on our customers of the material shortages, delivery delays and rising Covid cases causing staff isolations which we may be facing.
+Our team are working tirelessly to minimize the impact on our customers of the material shortages, delivery delays and rising Covid cases causing staff isolations which we may be facing.
 We appreciate that these are particularly challenging and frustrating times for everyone and thank you for your understanding, support and continued respect for our staff members.

 We wish to keep all our customers up-to-date with the situation and hope that you will find the following set of questions and answers useful.